CTF-handbooks/map-tester-handbook/tester-handbook.md

 Git is available universally on all operating systems.
 You can read the installation instructions [here](https://git-scm.com/download/).
 A look-up in your favourite search engine about “basic git commands” should get you started.
 For the purposes of this handbook, you will need to know the following commands:
 - `git clone git@github.com:<repository name>.git` \-  Clones the repository into a folder named as the repository
 - `git pull` \-  Fetches and merges the contents of the repository to your local working branch.
 You will be using this a lot.
 - `git checkout <branch name>` \- Changes your current working branch to the one you want to.
-You will utilise this for grabbing the appropriate folders since changes (here, changes refers to Map additions) are usually on a branch other than the `master`/`main`.
+You will utilise this for grabbing the appropriate folders since changes (here, changes refer to Map additions) are usually on a branch other than the `master`/`main`.

 If you're wondering why it is mentioned in this handbook to use commands specifically, it is because they will significantly make the process quicker.

 ### How to know which maps to review?
 The Map PRs have labels which indicate their current stage in development.
 The one's that you should look for are the ***"New Map"*** and ***"Review Required'***.
-There are also others such as ***"PR not created properly"***, where the PR is not structured as instructed or there is a conflict of the intended changes, ***"WIP"*** (Work in Progress; that is, the map is not ready for a final review), ***"Enhancement"***, which means that the PR enhances a map that already was, and so on.
+There are also others, such as,
+- ***"PR not created properly"***: The PR is not structured as instructed or there is a conflict of the intended changes,
+- ***"WIP"***: Literally means "Work in Progress".
+It indicates that the map is not ready for a final review and is currently in the process of making or refining,
+- ***"Enhancement"***: The PR enhances a map that already was, and so on.

 ### Checking the PR scheme
 ### Cloning the PR for Testing (+ scripts WIP)